luapower/luapower.github.io/index.md

 <div id="package_table" class="package_table"></div>

-## In Detail
+## The What

 A selection of Lua and C libraries chosen for speed, portability, API stability and a free license.
-On top of that there's a growing collection of ffi bindings and Lua modules mostly written by me ([capr](https://github.com/capr)).
+On top of that, a growing collection of ffi bindings and Lua modules mostly written by me ([capr](https://github.com/capr)).
-My own code is in public domain (PD) as I do not support the copyright law.
+My code is in public domain (PD) as I do not support the copyright law.
+The rest is mostly free as-in non-viral.

 ## Getting started